 6. Lord Shiva and the halahala poison

 Do you know how Lord Shiva got the name ‘Neelkanth’?
-There is a fascinating story behind it.
+This is one of the fascinating mythological stories for kids.

 Sage Durvasa once cursed all the gods, leaving them powerless and depriving them of all their fortunes.
 The gods seek help from Lord Vishnu, who suggests they should churn the ocean to retrieve nectar that can help them become immortal and bring back the lost fortunes.